Christoph33one/viks-bakery/README.md

 - When submitting the edited information, I get redirected to the menu page to voew the updated menu item.
 - On submitting the requst, I am returned a message to confirm I have made changes to the menu.
 - For cancelling when editing, I can view a cancel button and once clicked, I am redirected to the menu page with no changes in place.
+- Only authenticted admin users can access this URL.
+All other users are redirected to the homepage to keep security measures in place for administration only.

 Delete item:
 - As a site administrator I can view a delelte item button on all menu pages.